kellyjonbrazil/jc/README.md

 93.184.216.34
 ```

 `jc` can also be used as a python library.
-In this case the output will be
+In this case the returned value
-a python dictionary, a list of dictionaries, or even a
+will be a python dictionary, a list of dictionaries, or even a
 [lazy iterable of dictionaries](#using-streaming-parsers-as-python-modules)
 instead of JSON:
 ```python